uogbuji/mlx-notes/2024/MLX-day-one.md

 response = generate(model, tokenizer, prompt="A fun limerick about four-leaf clovers is:", verbose=True)
 ```

 You should see the completion response being streamed.
 I got a truly terrible limerick.
-Your mileage may very.
+Your mileage may vary.

 You can also use [ChatML-style interaction](https://huggingface.co/docs/transformers/main/en/chat_templating):